Adult learning programs

 - improve their essential skills including reading, math, computer, and other important academic and workplace skills

-- work toward a Nova Scotia High School Graduation Diploma for Adults
+- work toward a Nova Scotia High School Graduation Diploma for Adults (PDF)

 - prepare for the General Education Development (GED) tests

 - upgrade their high school credits to qualify for post-secondary education

 To participate in a NSSAL program, you must:

 - be a Canadian citizen or a permanent resident, refugee or protected persons